Looking for an employer of record in Italy? Here’s what you need to know

 - Engage independent contractors: Hiring contractors can be flexible and cost-effective, but it carries legal risks if the role aligns more with that of an employee.
 Misclassification can result in penalties and back payments.

-Partnering with an employer of record in Italy
+Partnering with a workforce management platform in Italy

-An employer of record is a third-party organization that becomes the legal employer of your workers in a foreign country.
+Generally, an Employer of Record is a third-party organization that becomes the legal employer of your workers in a foreign country.
 While your company directs day-to-day tasks, the EOR handles local employment obligations.
+However, the EOR model may not be permitted or recognized in Italy, so you may use a workforce management platform instead.

 - Drafting and maintaining compliant employment contracts